-Seed Cycling is a gentle, food-based method of supporting a healthy menstrual cycle.
+Seed cycling is a gentle, food-based method of supporting healthy hormone balance naturally.

 Read about which supplements can help you supercharge your workout

 Natural pain relief: Stubborn pain can require a more natural approach

 Lately, I've been craving something super healthy, yet 100% delicious.

 Enter this amazing kale salad recipe from my dear friend and fellow Qoya teacher, Angharad Menne.
 She brought it over for a dinner gathering I had one night many moons ago and I often find myself reminiscing about how fantastic that kale salad tasted -savory, sweet, and oh-so fresh!